Sleep paralysis – the phenomenon of waking up, where finding yourself unable to move, or speak…

 Indeed, not the easiest thing, and definitely not the desired relaxation atmosphere.

-Your best weapon against sleep paralysis IS relaxation!
+But your best weapon against sleep paralysis IS relaxation!

 Although it may be pretty scary, you should repeat to yourself that it is only temporary and that anything you see it is NOT real.